shubh-151/devTinder/homework.md

 - Add API level validation on patch request & Signup post api
 - Add API Validation for each field
 - Install validator
-- Explore validator library function and use validator finct. for password, email and photURL
+- Explore validator library function and use validator Function for password, email and photURL
 - Never trust req.body